aabiddanda/recombination_pgta/README.md

 # Recombination Calling from PGT-A Data

-This pipeline implements the procedures used for calling recombination events in PGT-A datasets
+This pipeline implements the procedures used for calling recombination events in PGT-A datasets.
+This is a subset of routines used in: https://github.com/mccoy-lab/natera_recomb

 ## Installation